akash-d/slate/source/API_doc.html.md

 ## GETTING A CATEGORY LIST

-When using the API to add or update content, you must know the list of available categories as the initial PCD application release supports only a certain set of categories with which you can associate content.
+When using the API to add or update content, you must know the list of available categories as the initial PCD application release, supports only a certain set of categories with which you can associate content.

-To view a list of available content categories, you can use the getContentCategories API call.
+To view the list of available content categories, you can use the getContentCategories API call.

 *Note:* "Trending" is currently a PCD reserved keyword; it is not a content category.

-To get a list of content categories, use the following command:
+To get the list of content categories, use the following command:

 <code> POST /ingest/v1/getContentCategories </code>